 (2:1) “Then after an interval of fourteen years I went up again to Jerusalem with Barnabas, taking Titus along also.”
 Paul took a second trip to Jerusalem.
 This time, he took Barnabas and Titus with him.
-The fourteen year interval is marked from Paul’s conversion; it isn’t added to the three years mentioned earlier (Gal.
+The fourteen year interval is marked from Paul’s conversion—not added to the three years mentioned earlier (Gal.
 1:18).

 Barnabas was a Jewish coworker of Paul’s.
 He was a Levite (Acts 4:36-37), and he was called the “son of encouragement.”
 He was the cousin of John Mark—the writer of the gospel of Mark and Paul’s coworker in Acts 15 (Col. 4:10).
 He was considered an apostle alongside of Paul (1 Cor.
 9:3-6; Acts 14:4, 14).
-Acts records that Barnabas “was a good man, and full of the Holy Spirit and of faith.
-And considerable numbers were brought to the Lord” (Acts 11:24).
+Acts records that Barnabas “was a good man, and full of the Holy Spirit and of faith,” and through him “considerable numbers were brought to the Lord” (Acts 11:24).

 Titus was a Gentile coworker of Paul’s.
-While he is never mentioned in Act, the epistles mention him frequently.
+While the book of Acts never mentions Titus, the epistles mention him frequently.
 Titus had worked in the church of Corinth (2 Cor.
 8:23), and he comforted Paul during a time of deep depression (2 Cor.
 7:6).
 He seems to be a very selfless and honest leader (2 Cor.
-12:17-18).
-He later planted churches in Crete (Titus 1:4-5) and Dalmatia (2 Tim.
+12:17-18), who later in life planted churches in Crete (Titus 1:4-5) and Dalmatia (2 Tim.
 4:10).

 (2:2) “It was because of a revelation that I went up…” Paul went up to Jerusalem because of Agabus’ revelation that the city of Jerusalem would be in severe famine and poverty (Acts 11:28-30).
 This makes sense of Paul’s statement that he wanted to care for the poor (2:10).